 All penetrating trauma and intraperitoneal ruptures due to blunt trauma require surgical exploration and repair.
 Contusions require only catheter drainage until gross hematuria resolves.
 Most extraperitoneal ruptures require only catheter drainage if urine is draining freely and the bladder neck is spared.
 If the bladder neck is involved, surgical exploration and repair are required to limit the likelihood of incontinence.
 Most bladder injuries during surgery are identified and repaired intraoperatively.

-Most bladder injuries are caused by blunt mechanisms and accompanied by pelvic fractures.
+Most bladder injuries are caused by blunt mechanisms, which are accompanied by pelvic fractures and gross hematuria.